golemfactory/golem-docs/src/pages/docs/golem/overview/index.md

 {% alert level="info" %}

-This is a simplified process description provided to illustrate the relationship between the provider and the requestor.
-The whole process is handled by Golem software Yagna and SDK.
+It is a simplified description of the process, provided to illustrate the relationship between the provider and the requestor in a scenario when the payments take place on the [Polygon](https://polygon.technology/) network.
+The whole process is handled by Golem's software Yagna along with its SDK.

 {% /alert %}

 1. The Provider announces the availability of its resources in the Golem market.
 This is called an __Offer__.
-2. Requestor defines his needs in a form od __Demand__ and publishes it on the Golem market.
+2. Requestor defines his needs in a form of a __Demand__ and publishes it on the Golem market.
 2. The Golem market performs the matching between the provider side \(Offers\) and the requestor side  \(Demands\).
 3. If a Requestor is willing to use the Provider's resources, the Agreement is signed.
 4. The resources are used by the Requestor \(for example by transferring input/output files and running a particular Golem VM Image, which is derived from the Docker image, on the Provider's hardware\).
 5. The Provider bills the Requestor in GLM tokens.
-6. The Requestor performs an [Polygon](https://polygon.technology/) payment for resource usage.
+6. The Requestor performs an Polygon payment for resource usage.

 ### Payments